National Quilt Project

 View the Quilt Size template

-View examples of Quilts
+View examples of Quilt SquaresBecome a coordinator!

 The success of the project depends on a large grassroot effort.
 Community as well as state coordinators will be needed.